taskcluster/taskcluster-lib-urls/README.md

 When the `rootUrl` is `https://taskcluster.net`, the generated URLs will be to the Heroku cluster.
 Otherwise they will follow the
 [spec defined in this project](https://github.com/taskcluster/taskcluster-lib-urls/tree/master/docs/urls-spec.md).

-`testRootUrl` is used to share a common `rootUrl` between various Taskcluster mocks in testing.
+`testRootUrl()` is used to share a common fake `rootUrl` between various Taskcluster mocks in testing.
+The URL does not resolve.

 ```js
 // Specifying root URL every time: